Shumailakayani06/shumaila-semsterproject-2/README.md

 ## Description

-I created an e-commerce website that has both ustomer-facing and admin section.
+I created an e-commerce website that has both customer-facing and admin section.

 ## Functionalities